rebelsky/csc207/handouts/faq.md

 > I'd like to be informed about anything you notice.
 I prefer email, but I'll take comments in class, too.

+_Do you really this course (and all your courses) on GitHub?

+> Yes.
+I'm less good about commits with courses than I am with my regular code, though.
+I'm trying to get better.

 About Other Things
 ------------------